Skip to main content

 “The car will pick me up at 11 am.”

 “I will be there.”
 He made her stop and glance over her shoulder at him.
-The breeze blew her hair all over her face as she smiled, trying to sweep them away and a faint smile lingered on her lips.
+The breeze blew her hair all over her face as she smiled, trying to sweep it away, and a faint smile lingered on her lips.
 Pratap watched her as she noticed his longing smile and shook her head playfully.

 “I don’t know what you are expecting … but… I have just come out of a traumatic experience.”